jsenv/core/packages/server/docs/handling_requests/handling_requests.md

 })
 ```

-## requestToResponse
+## handleRequest

-_requestToResponse_ parameter is function responsible to generate a response from a request.
+_handleRequest_ is a function responsible to generate a response from a request.

 - It is optional
 - It receives a _request_ object in argument
 - It is expected to return a _response_, `null` or `undefined`
 - It can be an async function

-When _requestToResponse_ returns `null` or `undefined`, server respond to the request with _501 Not implemented_.
+When there is no service handling the request, server respond with _501 Not implemented_.

 ## request

 _request_ is an object representing an http request.
-_request_ are passed as first argument to _requestToResponse_.
+_request_ are passed as first argument to _handleRequest_.

 _Request object example_